 Peer Grief Support Groups

-We provide group counseling to grieving children, teens, young adults and adults in person at The Grief Club of Minnesota.
-Individuals are grouped with peers of a similar age.
-Groups are facilitated by licensed counselors and help to normalize feelings, share experiences, and find hope and connection.
-Click below for information.
+At The Grief Club of Minnesota, we offer multiple in-person group counseling sessions for grieving children, teens, young adults and adults, ensuring individuals are placed with peers of a similar age.
+Led by licensed counselors, these groups create a safe space to normalize feelings, share experiences, and foster hope and connection.
+Click below for more information.

 Family Grief Support Group – Death of a Sibling